 Avoid Startup Failure

-Please visit the Customer Alignment Infographic on this website to see how customer characteristics change in the areas of: buyer personality, value proposition, product expectations, sales channels, positioning messages and cost-benefit ratio.
+Please visit the Customer Alignment Infographic on this website to see how customer characteristics change in the areas of: customer characteristics, buyer motivation, product expectations, sales channels, positioning messages and cost-benefit ratio.